mrwormhole/mrwormhole.github.io/content/posts/top-eight-underdog-linters-for-go.md

 /home/mrwormhole/Desktop/Hobby/highscore-api/repository/queries.sql.go:92:12: error returned from external package is unwrapped: sig: func (*database/sql.Row).Scan(dest ...any) error
 ```

 [Wrapcheck](https://github.com/tomarrell/wrapcheck) as the name suggests enforce you to wrap errors with useful information.
-It doesn't check `%v` vs `%w`, it only checks you don't do `if err != nil { return err }`, I actually quite like this error because [google styling guide](https://google.github.io/styleguide/go/best-practices#adding-information-to-errors) enforces us to decorate the error with what's being called such as `fmt.Errorf("something.Do(): %v", err)`
+It doesn't check `%v` vs `%w`, it only checks you don't do `if err != nil { return err }`, I actually quite like this linter because [google styling guide](https://google.github.io/styleguide/go/best-practices#adding-information-to-errors) enforces us to decorate the error with what's being called such as `fmt.Errorf("something.Do(): %v", err)`

 One fun fact, sqlc generated code suffers from this dizziness a lot 😄 next time you are thinking about code generation, I suggest you think at least 10 more times.